wendyverdonk93/docs/content/faq/getting-started/glossary.md

 ### Website
 A collection of multimedia content, accessible through an internet connection, generally identified by a common domain name (e.g. multisafepay.com) Websites serve a multitude of purposes, such as information, entertainment or service-offering.

-### CVC

-Card CVC (Card Verification Code) number is a 3 or 4 digit code used as an additional security feature for card not present transactions.
-For some cards like MAESTRO, this may not be required.
-CVC is also not required for recurring transactions.